NYC Car Accident Attorney

-According to information provided by the New York State DMV, of the 315,377 motor vehicle accidents that occurred across the state in 2010, 78,343 happened in NYC.
+According to information provided by the New York State DMV, of the 315,377 motor vehicle accidents that occurred across the state in 2010, 78,343 happened in New York City.
 Of the accidents that took place in Manhattan and surrounding boroughs, 261 were fatal and 53,609 resulted in some form of injury.

 - 21.0% – Distracted driving